 Crane Beach, originally a harbor, is on the southeast side of the island.

 It is known for its pink sand and was rated as one of the most beautiful beaches in the world.
+Just like Anse Lazio on Praslin island in Seychelles.
+The water here is not as calm as in the West but still great for swimming and boogie boarding.

 The secluded location and gorgeous views, make Crane Resort & Residences a popular choice among honeymooners.